AmeliaTYR/ip/docs/UserGuide.md

 Format: `event t/TASKNAME s/START_TIME e/END_TIME`

 * The `TASKNAME` cannot contain slashes.
-* The `START_TIME` and `END_TIME` can be of the format "dd-MM-yyyy HH:mm" with the time in 24-Hr format or "dd-MM-yyyy"
+* The `START_TIME` and `END_TIME` can be of the format "dd-MM-yyyy HH:mm" with the time in 24-Hr format or "dd-MM-yyyy".
 * The `START_TIME` should be before the `END_TIME`.
 * The parameters can be in any order